-- In the meantime, place raw shrimp in kefir or buttermilk to coat.
+- In the meantime, place the shrimp in kefir or buttermilk to coat.

-- Remove shrimp from liquid; shake off any excess, and coat shrimp in cornstarch mixture.
+- Remove the shrimp from the liquid, shake off any excess, and coat the shrimp in the cornstarch mixture.

-- Add coated shrimp to the hot oil and fry for about 1 to 2 minutes per side, or until golden brown.
+- Add the coated shrimp to the hot oil and fry for about 1 to 2 minutes per side or until golden brown.

 - Serve with the sauce.
 You can also drizzle the sauce over the shrimp.